What is body neutrality, the new body positive?

 What is body positivism?

-The "body neutrality" movement has been appearing for some time on social networks, particularly Instagram.
-It emerged in the wake of the " body positive " movement, which aimed to help people s'accept and s'love themselves as they are, far from the diktats standardized by corporate marketing.
+The "body neutrality" movement has been around for some time on social networks, particularly Instagram.
+It emerged in the wake of the " body positive

 However, the "body positive" movement appeared much earlier.
 Created in 1996 by two women, its aim was to be a "caring and inclusive" movement.

-With this movement, Connie Sobczak wanted to fight against the dictates of appearance, which led her to suffer from eating disorders and cost her sister her life.
+Indeed, Connie Sobczak wanted to use the movement to combat the diktats of appearance, which had caused her to suffer from eating disorders and cost her sister her life.

-Alongside Elizabeth Scott, a psychotherapist specializing in eating disorders, they created the "body positivism" movement, envisioning it as a community that liberates from stifling social messages to finally accept one's body.
+Alongside Elizabeth Scott, a psychotherapist specializing in eating disorders, they created the "body positivism" movement, conceiving it as a community that liberates from stifling social messages to finally accept one's body.

-Today, this movement has grown enormously in our societies, reflecting a desire to regain control over our bodies.
-To accept them in all their diversity and, above all, without the need to rank them, regardless of skin color, age, weight, gender...
-The important thing is to accept and love ourselves as we are, seeing the beauty in all bodies.
+Today, this movement has grown enormously in our society, reflecting a desire to regain control over our bodies.
+The important thing is to accept and love ourselves as we are, seeing the beauty in every body.

-Body positivism: an additional pressure, an additional standard?
+Body positivism: an additional pressure, an additional norm?

 Nevertheless, many people have seen "body positivism" as pressure to love one's body at all costs.
-Hundreds of publications have appeared on social networks showing people who are finally taking responsibility for their bodies, showing themselves off, without any shame, and shouting it loud and clear.
+Hundreds of publications have appeared on social networks showing people who are finally taking responsibility for themselves, showing off their bodies without any shame whatsoever, and shouting it loud and clear.
 But in real life, taking responsibility can take a long, long time, and is sometimes even unattainable for some people.
 So the pressure is twofold, because you don't have to try to look like what's socially accepted, you have to take responsibility for yourself.
 But it's not enough to try, you have to take responsibility for yourself too.
-What's more, body positivism has been seen as an excuse to assume one's curves, while encouraging people to lose weight and build muscle.
+What's more, body positivism has been seen as an excuse to assume one's curves, while at the same time encouraging people to lose weight and build muscle.
 In other words, it's a movement that rejects magazine models, advocating curves, but not exceeding a certain weight.
 In this way, body positivism creates a new, slightly broader norm, but one that still doesn't include or represent all women.
 Being too thin thus becomes what you shouldn't be, but being too fat isn't recommended either.
 Moreover, the body positivism movement was often relayed by women who didn't exceed a size 40, but excluded anyone who did.
-Finally, this movement raised a final point: it was the fruit of the labor of fat women, only to be taken over by brands and certain influencers to make money and be fashionable.
-All these criticisms led to the "body neutrality" movement, which seems to be a lighter burden for many women.
+Finally, this movement raised a final point: it was the fruit of the labor of fat women, only to be taken up by brands and certain influencers to make money and be fashionable.
+All these criticisms have led to the "body neutrality" movement, which for many women seems to be a lighter weight to carry.

 Body neutrality, a movement to replace body positivism